 EDTA has a high chelating ability for phytoextraction but is difficult to degrade by the environment, so its application in the field can potentially contaminate groundwater due to EDTA leaching.
-While the carrier is also suitable for phytoextraction.
+While Citric Acid is best for phytostabilization, it is also suitable for phytoextraction.
 The other advantages of Citric Acid are less harmful to the environment (biodegradable).